 - Changes to cognitive ability.
 About 50% of individuals with MS experience changes to brain functionality, such as information processing, short-term memories, focus, and with the ability to accurately perceive their environment.

 - Depression and other emotional changes.
 Either from the pressure of managing the disease or from neurological changes, those with MS most often experience depression in its most severe form – clinical depression – and may also endure mood swings, uncontrollable laughing or crying, and increased irritability.

 - Difficulties with speaking or swallowing.
 Slurring words and speaking in a lower tone of voice, as well as issues with swallowing, may be the result of nerve damage in the mouth and throat muscles, and may be worse during times of fatigue.

 - Seizures and tremors.
 While rare, seizures can occur as a result of either scarring within the brain or abnormal electrical discharges.
 Tremors might be noticeable as well due to nerve damage.

 - Loss of hearing.
 Although another infrequent symptom, affecting only about 6% of MS patients, hearing loss is oftentimes among the first symptoms reported.

 - Trouble with breathing.
 When chest muscles are weakened due to nerve damage, issues with breathing can happen.

 At Abby Senior Care, we’re an important part of the healthcare team of our clients with multiple sclerosis, and can provide many types of assistance to those with this chronic condition.
-Contact the Denver senior care leaders at 303-699-8840 for a complimentary in-home consultation and for more information regarding our knowledgeable care team and home care services.
-To find our if our top-rated Denver senior care services are available near you, please visit our Service Area page.
+Contact the leaders in personal care services in Denver and surrounding areas at 303-699-8840 for a complimentary in-home consultation and for more information regarding our knowledgeable care team and home care services.
+To find out if our top-rated personal care services are available near you, please visit our Service Area page.